Thought leadership without the doing is just thinking.

 - Beyond Facebook – How do you stay in touch?
 Where do you go to catch up on what your friends are doing?
 LinkedIn weekly updates?
 LinkedIn Groups?
 Friendfeed?

-- Smart friends – gather with other online thinkers, find ways to do it differently within your peer group, your company (How would you have WCP do things better on the INTRANET?
-What do you want to see on the WCP Intranet?
-Where would you see the most value from a company intranet?
+- Smart friends – gather with other online thinkers, find ways to do it differently within your peer group, your company.

 - Network with new people – Blast beyond your close network and force yourself to attend a Tweetup, a BarCamp, an industry conference.